drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Proteins Capabilities in Hydrogen Bonding

-A protein has many hydrogen bond donor and acceptor groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/proteins-capabilities-hydrogen-bonding-fd691f6b'><i class='fa fa-play' aria-hidden='true'></i></button>A protein has many hydrogen bond donor and acceptor groups.
 In addition to the backbone peptidic moiety that can form hydrogen bonds with the C=O or the N-H, hydrogen bonds can be formed with the side chains of the residues.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.